Senzing/mapper-csv/README.md

 ### Running the python module standalone

-The python module is really a class that can be called from anywhere including the csv_mapper.py file reader included in this github project.
+The python module is really a portable class that can be called from anywhere including the csv_mapper.py included in this github project.

 It can even be incorporated into another workflow entirely that reads the raw csv file, maps it with this mapper class and places them onto a queue such as sqs or rabbit mq.
 See ...